Buy a Galaxy Fold, get a fancy concierge service for free

 Originally posted earlier this morning.
 Updated with new information from Samsung.

-Discuss: Galaxy Fold's fine print: Buy a Fold, and Samsung customer service literally comes to you
+Discuss: Galaxy Fold's fine print: Here are the perks a $2,000 phone gets you

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.